Canadian Screen Award for Best Ensemble Performance in a Variety or Sketch Comedy Program or Series

 The Canadian Screen Award for Best Ensemble Performance in a Variety or Sketch Comedy Program or Series is an award category, presented by the Academy of Canadian Cinema and Television to honour ensemble performance in sketch comedy or variety entertainment programs.

-Beginning with the 6th Gemini Awards in 1992, the academy introduced a single award for Best Performance in a Comedy Program or Series, whose winners or nominees could be either an individual or an ensemble; separate awards for Best Individual Performance in a Comedy Program or Series and Best Ensemble Performance in a Comedy Program or Series, which blended both sketch comedy ensembles and scripted sitcom casts.
+Beginning with the 6th Gemini Awards in 1992, the academy introduced a single award for Best Performance in a Comedy Program or Series, whose winners or nominees could be either an individual or an ensemble; separate awards for Best Individual Performance in a Comedy Program or Series and Best Ensemble Performance in a Comedy Program or Series, which blended both sketch comedy ensembles and scripted sitcom casts, were introduced for the 16th Gemini Awards in 2001.

-The ensemble category was discontinued when the Gemini Awards transitioned into the Canadian Screen Awards the following year; with the 4th Canadian Screen Awards in 2016, however, a new category was reintroduced for Individual or Ensemble Performance in a Variety or Sketch Comedy Program or Series.
+The ensemble category was discontinued when the Gemini Awards transitioned into the Canadian Screen Awards in 2013; with the 4th Canadian Screen Awards in 2016, however, a new category was reintroduced for Individual or Ensemble Performance in a Variety or Sketch Comedy Program or Series.
 In 2019 and 2020 the category was effectively merged with the category for Best Sketch Comedy Show, with the cast and the producers all honoured together as nominees or winners, but the ensemble performance category was spun back off again in 2021.

 The Academy has since reintroduced the Comedy Ensemble category to honour situation comedy casts, separately from the category for sketch comedy ensembles.

 The category was eliminated in 2025, ahead of the 14th Canadian Screen Awards.